pivot-access-ltd/bma-offline-docs/src/about-networking.md

 <a href="https://discourse.maas.io/uploads/default/original/2X/1/1365006a1692e4788df733c58e1435e67da57536.jpeg" target="_blank"><img src="https://discourse.maas.io/uploads/default/original/2X/1/1365006a1692e4788df733c58e1435e67da57536.jpeg"></a>

 We won't go into this in much detail now, just know that the browser is able to gather an IP address, if it exists.
-To make the walkthrough less confusing, let's assume that we're looking for a host with IP 192.168.17.4.
+To make the walk-through less confusing, let's assume that we're looking for a host with IP 192.168.17.4.

 Next, the browser requests a connection with 192.168.17.4, using the TCP protocol, which sends a connection request, as an IP packet, to 192.168.17.4.
 Along the way, there is probably more than one router hop.